twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/appendix%zh.rst

 A: Literate or illiterate is not a necessary thing.
 The important thing is having true belief and really doing it.
 You need saddhā (faith) and viriya (perseverance).

 Q: Then, please tell me how to do it.
-A: Just nothing the in-breath and out-breath.
+A: Just noting the in-breath and out-breath.

 After U Ba San answered U Kyaw Din’s questions (i.e., Soon Loon Sayadaw’s lay-name) and he went into the groups of people for Dhamma discussion. (these Dhamma discussions were done at U Kyaw Din’s house.)
 With that much instruction U Kyaw Din started to do his practice.
 After practising for two or three days, his in-breath and out-breath became smooth.

 Then his friend U Shwe Lok came to his house.
 (U Shwe Lok had practised satipaṭṭhāna bhāvanā before.)
 He told him about his practice.
 U Shwe Lok corrected him by saying; “You have to follow with knowing.”
-U Kyew Din asked him again; “How to follow it with knowing?”
+U Kyaw Din asked him again; “How to follow it with knowing?”
 He answered him very easily as; “Just knowing, knowing.”
 “What will happen if I follow with knowing?”
 “You’ll get merit.”
 “I’ll do it if I get merit.”
 In this way U Kyaw Din did the practice diligently with strong determination and faith.
 He also did his daily chores with sati and knowing.
 His daily chores were finished smoothly and easily with mindfulness practice.
 His samādhi developed and seeing light nimitta.
 With sati, samādhi and viriya he observed the physical sensations of touching (i.e., paṭhavī—earth element) in his whole body with his daily activities.
 Even he could make the meditation dictum on the practice as—Touching, Knowing, Sati “U Kavi became a tevijja arahant as a novice after four months with the practice.

 (Sayadaw’s realization of Dhamma came by each stage exactly a month each.
 In the 3rd month he became an anāgāmi and could not live with his wife Daw Shwe Yi, so he asked permission from her to let him ordained as a novice.
 But his wife did not let him go.
 At last, with the help of the village folks he became a novice.)